 In the interim to the completion of the acquisition process, legal access over the portion of Lot 303 between Pennant and Howlett streets can be established by the City granting an easement to the benefit of Lot 47.
 This process is estimated to take 1 month.
 This will enable the proposed development at Lot 47 to progress.

-Administration proposes that Lots 303 and 304 in their entirety are transferred to the State of Western Australia and vested in the City as public rights of way or dedicated as road, as this will prevent this type of access issue arising in the future.
+Administration proposes that Lots 303 and 304 in their entirety are acquired as Crown land and vested as public rights of way or dedicated as road, as this will prevent this type of access issue arising in the future.